Run a scope service workflow

 Create a .yaml

-workflow file that defines the action steps of your scope service.
+workflow files that define the action steps of your scope service.

 Action | Runs when... | Description | File path |